painfulfingers/fullstack/README.md

-In the master branch backend of the spotify controller is written In the backend branch frontend of the code is written
+.In the master branch backend of the spotify controller is written .In the backend branch frontend of the code is written